prajwalhc-18/PaginatedImageViewer/README.md

 **Usage**:

-- Upon opening the application, users will see a grid layout of images fetched from the Picsum Photos API.
+- Upon accessing the application, users will encounter a grid layout displaying images fetched from the Picsum Photos API.
-- Users can click on the "Load More" button to fetch additional images.
+- Users can click the "Load More" button to fetch additional images.
-- The layout adjusts responsively to different screen sizes, providing an optimal viewing experience.
+- The layout is responsive, adapting smoothly to different screen sizes to ensure an optimal user experience.

 **Contributing**:

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions to PaginatedImageViewer are encouraged!
+If you encounter any issues or have suggestions for enhancements, please feel free to open an issue or submit a pull request.

 **License**: